2 Setting Up Your Computer

 1. Install git using the instructions here.
 Consult the troubleshooting guide if you have issues.
 If that fails, then seek help in office hours.

-2. Install LaTeX and rmarkdown:
+2. Install LaTeX, rmarkdown, and quarto:

 • Launch R, and type the following commands into the console: